- Course Name/Number – Course Title – Instructor Name

-PLS 6623: Invasion Ecology Syllabus (3) Prereq: PCB 3043C, PLS 4601, or equivalent.
+PLS 6623: Invasion Ecology (3) Prereq: PCB 3043C, PLS 4601, or equivalent.
 Mechanisms and hypotheses to explain biological invasions.
 Impacts of invasions on communities and ecosystems, management approaches, design and analysis of experiments.
 Offered spring term in even-numbered years.

 PLS 6655: Plant/Herbicide Interaction (3) Prereq: PLS 4601 and BOT 3503.
 Herbicide activity on plants: edaphic and environmental influences, absorption and translocation, response of specific physiological and biochemical processes as related to herbicide mode of action.
 Offered spring term in odd-numbered years.

 AGR 6905: Agronomic Problems (1-5; max: 8 ) Special topics for classroom, library, laboratory, or field studies of agronomic plants.

 AGR 6910: Supervised Research (1-5; max: 5) S/U.

 AGR 6932: Global Agroecosystems (3) Prereq: SWS 3022, SWS5050, AGR 4214C and ALS 3153.
 This course focuses on the principles of agroecology and presentation of topics that integrate ecological with agricultural principles to optimize resource conservation, productivity, societal benefit, and profitability.

 AGR 6933: Graduate Agronomy Seminar (1; max: 3) Current literature and agronomic developments.

 AGR 6940: Supervised Teaching (1-5; max: 5) S/U.